In this post, you’ll learn how to do a kitchen renovation this year.

 Think about how your kitchen will look from a big-picture perspective.

 You can now buy kitchens that are made-to-order in line with exactly what you’re looking for.

-Textures like stone and marble will create a dramatic edge, as well as lighting throughout the kitchen carefully placed.
-When it comes to splashback, you can add a pop of colour, pattern or texture to create interest.
+When carefully placed, textures like stone and marble and lighting throughout the kitchen will create a dramatic edge.
+You can add a pop of colour, pattern or texture for splashback to create interest.

 Ikea has its very own room planner, which makes it easy to plan out your kitchen layout.

 Pros and cons of different types of cabinetry

 Choosing the type of cabinetry in your kitchen completely changes the look of the space.
 There are five different types to choose from.